 Everlasting kale should be grown by all gardeners, if only because it will help save our eyes from macular degeneration and cataracts; it's all about a phytochemical called lutein[1].

-Many folk have a serious dislike for kale, and it’s not entirely surprising; unless the leaves are young and freshly-picked, it is not very appetising.
-Nevertheless, for those who have an aversion to doctors poking sharp instruments into their eyes, it is the richest source of lutein, that phytochemical found exclusively in the macula.
-For that reason alone, we eat it every single day.
+Many folk have a serious dislike for kale and it’s not entirely surprising; unless the leaves are young and freshly-picked, they are not very appetising.
+Nevertheless, for those who have an aversion to doctors poking sharp instruments into their eyes, it is the richest source of lutein; a phytochemical found exclusively in the macula.
+For that reason alone, we should eat it every single day.

 to grow fresh, wholesome organic-greens without biocides.
 The lettuce